 Vocabulary Building Strategies

-Developing an extensive vocabulary requires reading publications covering various subjects and texts, including magazines, text books, novels, etc. We recommend spending at least 20 mintues a night reading.
-One night read a novel.
+Developing an extensive vocabulary requires reading publications covering various subjects and texts, including magazines, textbooks, novels, etc. We recommend spending at least 20 minutes a night reading.
+One night I read a novel.
 The next a magazine.
 And when you read, sometimes read aloud.
 Reading aloud from time to time provides the added benefit of hearing the words you're reading.